ed-syspertec/Virtel/docs/manuals/virtel/Virtel460UG/User_Guide.rst

 |static_pages|
 *Virtel Static Pages*

-Virtel stores pages and web elements within VIRTEL diretories located in TRSF VSAM files.
+Virtel stores pages and web elements within VIRTEL directories located in TRSF VSAM files.
 The general form of the URL for an HTML page stored in a VIRTEL directory is:

 ::